Storyblok Raises $80M Series C - Read News

 </script>

-Section titled Performance in mind Performance in mind
+Performance in mind

 Anyone that used Nuxt before knows how crazy optimized it is for Web Performance, from the very beginning.
 In "My web performance journey with Nuxt, Storyblok and Netlify" our ambassador Alba goes through all of the details on what can be optimized in a web.
 You'll see that Nuxt covers the most by default, from preload, prefetch and lazy-loading to unused code removal.